by A Siegel, cross posted from Daily Kos

 - Due to the changing world (the 9/11 attacks and changed rules over collocation of facilities along with changing business conditions), the project’s guidelines and planned development changed from initial contract to actual execution/construction.

-- While waiting for all the ‘soft’ work (contracts and otherwise), the project held the US government deal with a short-term problem: the General Services’ Administration (GSA) rented the location for use as a parking lot for Federal employees.
+- While waiting for all the ‘soft’ work (contracts and otherwise), the project helped the US government deal with a short-term problem: the General Services’ Administration (GSA) rented the location for use as a parking lot for Federal employees.

 Now, as to NRCC deceptive truthiness (if not outright deceit) laden advertising.
 In their efforts to protect Comstock, the NRCC has bought a lot of ad time in the DC suburbs.
 They are attacking Bennett